-I have lived and worked in eight countries in the past eight years.
+I have lived and worked in eight countries in the past decade.
 From 2015, I have divided my time between the UK and Tunisia.
 Before that, I was in the UAE, Haiti, the US, Afghanistan and India.
 I am a Fellow of the Royal Society for the Encouragement of Arts, Manufacture and Commerce and a member of the Royal Institute of International Affairs and the UK’s National Union of Journalists.

 I have written for: The Guardian/ The Economist/ Ozy/ Christian Science Monitor/ Foreign Policy/ The New York Times/ Newsweek Daily Beast/ Hindustan Times/ The National/ The Arab Weekly